GovTechSG/seed-documentation/seed-offboarding-instructions-for-macos.md

      <kbd>![log-in-to-gcc](images/onboarding-for-macos/log-in-to-gcc.png)</kbd>

-     ?> If you're using text message method for authentication, after you enter your password, you'll need to enter the verification code sent to your phone.
-Based on what you [set up](https://account.activedirectory.windowsazure.com/Proofup.aspx), other authentication methods have different ways to perform the 2FA.
+     ?> Your two-factor authentication(2FA) varies based on the authentication method you have [set up](https://account.activedirectory.windowsazure.com/Proofup.aspx).
+If you're using the text message method for authentication, after you enter your password, enter the verification code sent to your phone.

   3. Go to **Devices** and click the three dots beside the device you want to unenrol.
   4. Choose **Remove**.